NEWS

 LAP.
 Reece Ashfield GBR LAP

 DNS.
-Ilia Krivets AIN DNS
+Ilia Krivets RUS DNS

 Results: U23 Women